karatelabs/karate/README.md

 * Options passed to `@KarateOptions` would work as expected, provided you point the `Runner` to the annotated class as the first argument.
 Note that in this example, any `*.feature` file tagged as `@ignore` will be skipped.
 You can also specify tags on the [command-line](#test-suites).
 * The second argument is the number of threads to use.
 * The third argument is optional, and is the `reportDir` [mentioned above](#parallel-execution).
+* The `@KarateOptions` can be limiting in some cases when you want to inherit from other test classes - or when you want to dynamically and programmatically determine the tags and features to be included.
+See the [JUnit 5 example](#junit-5-parallel-execution) for an alternative form of the `Runner.parallel()` API.

 ### JUnit 5 Parallel Execution
 For [JUnit 5](#junit-5) you can omit the `public` modifier for the class and method, and there are some changes to `import` package names.
 The method signature of the `assertTrue` has flipped around a bit.